Chaima-Meziane/Chaima-Meziane/README.md

 - 🛠️ Familiar with tools and frameworks such as TensorFlow, PyTorch, Pandas, and Scikit-Learn.
 - 📈 Data visualization enthusiast using tools like Matplotlib, Seaborn, and Power BI.

+<h2> Technologies 🤖💻</h2> <br>

+- 💻 Proficient in Python, R, Java, C, and SQL.
+- 📊 Experienced in data analysis, machine learning, deep learning, statistical modeling, and web development.
+- 🛠️ Familiar with tools and frameworks such as TensorFlow, PyTorch, Pandas, and Scikit-Learn.
+- 📈 Data visualization enthusiast using tools like Matplotlib, Seaborn, and Power BI.

 <h2> Connect with me </h2> <br>
  Let's connect for meaningful discussions and collaborative endeavors! 💬